HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 }
 ```

-Toolbar groups can have nested groups as well.
-Here is a more complex example of various user-defined toolbar groups.
+Toolbar groups can have nested groups as well, as shown in the following example of various user-defined toolbar groups:

 ```js
 var insertGroup = {